Faridah v Ahmad Shah: Concurrences

-Justice Tun Mohamed Azmi bin Mohamed wrote that the article 182 of the Federal Constitution not only had taken away the legal immunity enjoyed by the Sultan of Pahang from being sued but also abolished his rights to sue in the ordinary courts.
+Justice Tun Azmi bin Mohamed wrote that the article 182 of the Federal Constitution not only had taken away the legal immunity enjoyed by the Sultan of Pahang from being sued but also abolished his rights to sue in the ordinary courts.
 Therefore, the Sultan of Pahang’s capacity to sue, or to be sued, cannot be recognised by the ordinary courts.
 As far as the ordinary courts were concerned, they continue as before to have no jurisdiction to hear any civil case against the Sultan of Pahang and in addition, they also ceased to have jurisdiction to hear all civil cases by the Sultan.
 The jurisdiction over these matters, even if the immunity was waived, had been conferred exclusively on the Special Court.

 The Honourable Justice propounded that the courts must apply the established principle of interpretation applicable to written constitutions.
 The Federal Constitution is not an ordinary statute as it is the supreme law of the land, to which all existing and future legislative instruments must be subservient.
 The Constitutional (Amendment) Act 1993, the amendment which stripped off the immunity of the Malay Rulers, required the mandatory consent of the Conference of Rulers under article 38(4) of the Federal Constitution before the amending bill could become law with regard to every amendment directly affecting the privileges, position, honours and dignity of the Malay Rulers.
 Under article 159(5) of the Federal Constitution, any amendment of article 38 of the Federal Constitution per se is unconstitutional if passed without the consent of the Conference of Rulers.

-Justice Tun Mohamed Azmi bin Mohamed further elaborated that in interpreting an amendment to a written constitution, regard should be had not only to the words used by the promulgators of the amending Act but also to the traditions and usages which have given meaning to those words, and to the character and origin of the constitution under consideration.
+Justice Tun Azmi bin Mohamed further elaborated that in interpreting an amendment to a written constitution, regard should be had not only to the words used by the promulgators of the amending Act but also to the traditions and usages which have given meaning to those words, and to the character and origin of the constitution under consideration.
 Under article 36 of the Pahang State Constitution, the Sultan of Pahang is the sovereign of the state and under article 2 of the Pahang State Constitution, the sovereign is the fountain head of justice and of all authority of government in the state and territory of Pahang.
 The basis of the Sultan’s legal immunity was, therefore, his position as a sovereign Ruler.